tortoise/tortoise-orm/docs/getting_started.rst

 * `uvloop <https://pypi.org/project/uvloop/>`_: Shown to improve performance, but needs to be set up.
   Please look at ``uvloop`` documentation for more info.
   If you use a framework, it may already use it.
+* `ciso8601 <https://pypi.org/project/ciso8601/>`_: Automatically used if installed.
+  Not automatically installed on Windows due to often a lack of a C compiler.
+Default on Linux/CPython.

 Tutorial
 ========